Head and Neck Cancer: The Basics

 Screening

-There are no screening tests for the early detection of head and neck cancers.
+There are no screening tests to find head and neck cancers early.
 Your dentist should check your mouth, tongue, and neck during dental exams.

 Signs and Symptoms